Time as a Control Dimension in Robot Learning

-\mysubsubsection{Heuristic stage-wise control details} Based on our earlier discussions on enabling human-in-the-loop control of the time-aware policy through heuristic stage-wise control, we discuss the details on how to calculate the stage-wise time ratios.
-Each stage is assigned a binary execution mode (\ie efficient (E) or stable (S)) and allocated a proportion $P_i$ of the total scheduled time $t^{\text{goal}}$.
-The system will automatically transition to the next stage once the allocated time for the current stage is exhausted, updating the active time ratio accordingly.
+To facilitate sim-to-real transfer, joint-level system identification is performed before training.
+Joint limits, velocity bounds, torque limits, and actuator delays are measured on the physical robot and incorporated into simulation.
+Observation noise is injected during training to improve robustness.
+Detailed noise settings are provided in the Supplementary Material Table~\ref{tab:noise_level}.
+The policy runs at 20\,Hz for the arm and 2\,Hz for the gripper, while the low-level joint impedance controller runs at 1\,kHz.
+During deployment, commanded joint positions are computed incrementally from previous commands to mitigate latency-induced drift.

+\mysubsubsection{Heuristic stage-wise control details} For heuristic stage-wise control, a task is divided into semantic stages and each stage is assigned either an efficient (E) or stable (S) mode with time proportion $P_i$.
 To ensure the total scheduled duration remained constant and all time ratios stay within valid bounds, we first compute the ratio of allocated time proportions between stable and efficient stages:

-where $M$ is the total number of stages and $P_i$ is the time portion of $i$-th stage.
-Based on this ratio, the time ratio for stable and efficient stages can be computed as: